 The Law Library provides academic access to Westlaw, Lexis Advance, and Bloomberg Law for law students for educational purposes only.
 Students receive activation codes and instructions for these products during 1L Orientation and are encouraged to register their accounts before the first week of classes.
 Transfer, LLM, and SJD students also receive codes early in the fall semester.
 Contact a reference librarian for more information.

 Computers & Printing

-The Law Library has 15 computers (with DVD±RW) exclusively for law student use located in the downstairs computer lab.
+The Law Library has 15 computers exclusively for law student use in the computer lab, located on the lower level of the library.
 Installed software includes MS Office and OpenOffice.
 A flatbed scanner and Adobe Acrobat Pro are available on one lab computer.
-There are 10 additional computers available to students and the public in other areas of the library.
-See here for additional IT support offered by the College of Law.
+There are 9 additional computers available to students and the public in other areas of the library.
+Contact IT Support for additional support offered by the College of Law.

-Printing, copying, and scanning are available in the library.
+Printing, copying, and scanning are also available in the library.
 Please see here for more information.